 - an assortment of dog-friendly vegetables (broccoli, spinach, carrot and green beans)

 Cover a heatproof bowl with clingfilm.

-Pour 1/4 cup of cold water in a bowl, sprinkle with 2 Tbsp gelatin.
-Pour 3/4 cup of hot water over the gelatin and whisk until dissolved. cover and chill for 3 hours in the fridge.
-It will keep refrigerated for up to 4 days.
+Pour 1/4 cup of cold water in a bowl, sprinkle with 2 tbsp gelatin.
+Pour 3/4 cup of hot water over the gelatin and whisk until dissolved.
+Pour this mix over your layered kibble until it’s fully covered.
+Cover and chill for at least 3 hours in the fridge.

 When your cake is set, turn it out and use grated vegetables as sprinkles.